-My friend Anders Bally runs sentifi.com, a data mining company for investors.
+Dr. Stern's friend Anders Bally runs sentifi.com, a data mining company for investors.
 His team in Vietnam scans gigabytes of social data each day to identify what people think about investments.
 He believes that this will put him ahead of the curve.
 That might be true.
-For this reason, I paid special attention to a recent research finding where sentifi.com said that most people believe in an oil crash of the economy in 2016.
+For this reason, Dr. Stern paid special attention to a recent research finding where sentifi.com said that most people believe in an oil crash of the economy in 2016.

-Did I invest?
-No. I didn't invest because I don’t like to be invested in oil.
+Did he invest?
+No. he didn't invest because he doesn't like to be invested in oil.
 It's a personal decision.
-I don’t get excited about combustion engines - not even if they power a speed boat which is something I thoroughly enjoy.
+He doesn’t get excited about combustion engines - not even if they power a speedboat which is something he thoroughly enjoys.

-Will my abstinence from oil wind up costing me?
+Will his abstinence from oil wind up costing him?
 Being absent from an industry shouldn't mean that you make less money, just like being IN an industry doesn't mean that you make more money.
 Ben Graham already realized decades ago that sexy industries don't have sexy returns.
 This means that unsexy industries shouldn't have unsexy returns, either.
-Which means - unless you know better – that you can expect similar returns from any industry.
+Which means - unless you know better – you can expect similar returns from any industry.

 If this wasn’t true, then many investors wouldn't have done a very good job.
 It is possible that investors are wrong for an entire industry.
 Does it matter?
 Only if you want to invest an enormous amount of time researching all the industries.
 Otherwise, it’s impossible to identify the better industries anyway.
 Many have tried to do that - who knows if anyone succeeded.
 If you want to save time, your solution must be to stay diversified.